demian0311/demian0311.github.com/marines.md

 ![alt text](../assets/images/usmc/stadium_with_pakis.png)

-While we were there we made an effort to establish relationships and make friends with peole that wanted to do good things.
+While we were there we made an effort to establish relationships and make friends with people that wanted to do good things.
 I think we were good at earning trust and making little kids laugh.
 As we were leaving the locals seemed unsure of the troops that were relieving us.